What is pension tax relief?

-When you earn tax relief on your pension, some of your money that you would have paid in tax on your earnings goes into your pension pot rather than to the government.
+When you earn tax relief on your pension, some of the money that you would have paid in tax on your earnings goes into your pension pot rather than to the government.

 Tax relief is paid on your pension contributions at the highest rate of income tax you pay.
 So:

 - Basic-rate taxpayers get 20% pension tax relief

 - Higher-rate taxpayers can claim 40% pension tax relief

 - Additional-rate taxpayers can claim 45% pension tax relief

 In Scotland, income tax is banded differently, and pension tax relief is applied in a slightly alternative way.

 - Starter rate taxpayers pay 19% income tax but get 20% pension tax relief